 In addition to the recorder and the tape, you needed a mixing board, microphones, amplifiers, and effect racks for things like equalization, compression, reverb, etc. By the time you tot the price for even a modest studio using that kind of gear, you're easily talking many thousands of dollars, not to mention the space you needed to put the stuff down.

 Let that be the reason you separate the concept of professional from the idea of money.
-Today, if you already have a computer with an internet connection, you can put together a home recording studio capable of recording and producing professional quality sound for as little as $50, which is about the price of a decent USB microphone, such as the Samson Q1.
+Today, if you already have a computer with an internet connection, you can put together a home recording studio capable of recording and producing professional quality sound for as little as $59, which is about the price of a decent USB microphone, such as the Samson Q2U.
 With just that microphone, and a copy of the free audio software called Audacity, you'll be on your way.
 Then as you decide you need more capability or even higher quality, you can upgrade your home studio a bit at a time.

 That should save you a boatload of money while getting you started out in audio recording quickly and easily.
 The term pro audio tools these days becomes more about knowledge and skill than about cost.

 Give us a visit.
 We'll see you around campus!